folio-org/raml-module-builder/README.md

 ## Monitoring

-The runtime framework via the /admin API exposes (as previously mentioned) some APIs to help monitor the service / module - (setting log levels, collection statistics) - additional JVM monitoring via:
+The runtime framework via the /admin API exposes (as previously mentioned) some APIs to help monitor the service / module - (setting log levels, DB information):
  - The `jstack` command is available using the `/admin/jstack` API.
     - returns stack traces of all threads in the JVM to help find slower / bottleneck methods
  - The `memory` command is available using the `/admin/memory` API.
     - returns a jstat type of reply indicating memory usage within the JVM on a per pool basis (survivor, old gen, new gen, metadata, etc..) with usage percentages.
+ - `/slow_queries` returns queries taking longer then X seconds
+ - `/cache_hit_rates` returns cache hit rates in Postgres
+ - `/table_index_usage` returns index usage per table
+ - `/postgres_table_size` disk space used per table
+ - `/postgres_table_access_stats` returns information about how tables are being accessed
+ - `/postgres_load` returns load information in Postgres
+ - `/postgres_active_sessions` returns active  sessions in Postgres

 ## Client Generator